Step-by-Step

 Run the Test

-Then, run python test.py to start the test.
-The test log and results will be saved in the log file specified in the test configuration and also printed on the console.
+The test log and results will be saved in a different folder each time you run the test, and will also be printed on the console.

 _images/test_in_process.png